 Parking motorcycle = Rs.
 10Our staff:

-Currently, two following staff are employed at IMMP for its management.
+Currently, one following staff is employed at IMMP for its management.

 1. Mr. Sanu Tamang